spurwadi2/v2/_drafts/2009-01-01-a-full-and-comprehensive-style-test.md

     {% endraw %}
 </pre>

-<p>More information about code highlighting in jekyll can be found  <a href="https://jekyllrb.com/docs/templates/#code-snippet-highlighting">in Jekyll documentation</a>.</p>
+More information about code highlighting in jekyll can be found  <a href="https://jekyllrb.com/docs/templates/#code-snippet-highlighting">in Jekyll documentation</a>.

-<p>These area a couple of examples showing the resulting highlighted code:</p>
+These area a couple of examples showing the resulting highlighted code:

 {% highlight css %}
 /* css code sample */